kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## The Boundary Between Static and Dynamic Is the Architecture
+## The Boundary Between Static and Dynamic Is the Architecture { #the-boundary-between }

 A well-designed compile-time framework needs a clear boundary: